XingchenCedricXu/xingchencedricxu.github.io/_pages/teachingservice.md

 To ensure that each project receives the proper attention and focus, I limit the number of pre-doctoral students I work with to a maximum of two at any given time.
 This approach allows us to explore interesting projects and enhance our research skills in a collaborative environment.

 I kindly encourage you to take the time to reflect on your decision, and I would like to assure you that your background should not be a hindrance, as motivation and dedication are key factors in cultivating any skill.

+*"The best teacher is the one who suggests rather than dogmatizes, and inspires his listener with the wish to teach himself." - Edward G. Bulwer-Lytton*